 Azealia Banks picks fight with Rihanna over Trump order

 In this April 10, 2015, file photo, Azealia Banks performs at the 2015 Coachella Music and Arts Festival in Indio, Calif.
 Banks called out the Barbados-born singer Rihanna after the singer tweeted on Jan.
-28, 2017: - sAuDisgusted!
+28, 2017: "Disgusted!
 The news is devastating!
-America is being ruined right before our eyes! - sAu The tweet was a response to President Donald Trump - sAos order to temporarily suspend immigration from seven Muslim majority nations.
+America is being ruined right before our eyes!"
+The tweet was a response to President Donald Trump's order to temporarily suspend immigration from seven Muslim majority nations.

 Add your comments below